Study in France

 Discover the Doctoral Schools in France : https://doctorat.campusfrance....

 Check the catalogue http://taughtie.campusfrance.org/tiesearch/.
 You can filter your searches by degree type and field of study.
-It collects around 1,700 courses taught in English (in whole or in part) that you can attend at a French higher education institution.
+It collects more than 1620 courses taught in English (in whole or in part) that you can attend at a French higher education institution.